slatedocs/slate/source/index.html.md

 }
 ```

 Lets you manage employees on an Expensify policy.
-Use this to upload employee data in order to configure or provision accounts for new hires.
+Use this to configure or provision accounts for new hires, as well as to update existing employee data.

 The employee data must be passed in the request parameter `data`.